-1. Do not apply any thermal grease to the heatsink or the CPU die-the required amount has already been applied.

-2. Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the retention mechanism.

-3. Screw in two diagonal screws (ie the #1 and the #2 screws) until just snug (-do not fully tighten the screws to avoid possible damage to the CPU.)

-4. Finish the installation by fully tightening all four screws.
+- Do not apply any thermal grease to the heatsink or the CPU die-the required amount has already been applied. - Place the heatsink on top of the CPU so that the four mounting holes are aligned with those on the retention mechanism. - Screw in two diagonal screws (ie the #1 and the #2 screws) until just snug (do not over tighten the screws to avoid possible damage to the CPU.) - 4.
+Finish the installation by fully tightening all four screws.